rvagg/iamap/README.md

 ### `IAMap#toSerializable()`

 Returns a serialisable form of this `IAMap` node.
-The internal representation of this local node is copied into a plain JavaScript `Object` including a representation of its elements array that the key/value pairs it contains as well as the identifiers of child nodes.
+The internal representation of this local node is copied into a plain JavaScript `Object` including a representation of its data array that the key/value pairs it contains as well as the identifiers of child nodes.
 Root nodes (depth==0) contain the full map configuration information, while intermediate and leaf nodes contain only data that cannot be inferred by traversal from a root node that already has this data (codec, bitWidth and bucketSize).